 Despite what your old manual says, don't use 10W-40, no new engine today uses it.
 Instead, use 10W-30.
 Because it's lighter, it will free up a couple of horsepower, rev faster, and will reach all bearing surfaces more quickly.
 I wouldn't use 5W-30 or 0W-30, I think those are too thin for Z motors.
-And don't use 20W-50, that stuff is like molasses and is meant for motors with large bearing clearances.
+And don't use 20W-50, that stuff is like molasses and is meant for motors with large bearing clearances like older VWs.

-A single weight oil (ex: 30W) remains the same viscosity in all temperatures, while multis (ex: 10W-30) change with temperature.
-Singles are identical in quality (SL/SM rated) to multi-weights, but people tend to overlook them in the store.
-They aren't good in low temperatures though because they thicken.
+A single weight oil (ex: 30W)can't vary its viscosity with temparature like the multis (ex: 10W-30) and thicken.
+Singles are identical in quality (SL/SM rated) to multi-weights but people tend to overlook them in the store.
+They are best used in warm weather.
 Hence the creation of multi-viscosity oils.

-I've read that Porsche used to recommend only single weight oils in their 911 engines into the 1970's, and Crane use to recommend only a "single-weight Pennsylvania crude" to break in their new cams.
+I've read that in the Porsche used to recommend only single weight oils in their 911 engines up into the 1970's, and Crane use to recommend only a "single-weight Pennsylvania crude" to break in their new cams.
 Engine lore on motorcycles is to use single weight to break in a motor...this creates constant friction at all temperatures for balanced break-in.
-I used to use "Heavy Duty Castrol 30W" for rebuilt engine startup break in.
-But now that ZDDP in oil is at such low levels I don't think that's such a wise idea.
-If you are driving a Z with a L-series engine in 2011 you may want to take a look at Valvoline VR1 10W-30 below.
+And I used to use "Heavy Duty Castrol 30W" for rebuilt engine startup break in.
+But now that ZDDP in oil is at such low levels I don't SM weight loils are a wise idea.
+If you are driving a Z with a L-series engine in 2014 you may want to take a look at Valvoline VR1 10W-30 below.

 WHY IT'S VANISHING IN OIL

 While zinc is not directly harmful to the environment, if its burned due to ring blowby it ruins your catalytic converter.
 So over last decade the EPA has pressured the oil companies to reduce the percentage of ZDDP in their passenger car oils.
 This extends the life of converters...which in turn reduces total car emissions.
-Pressure from the construction industry allowed some diesel oils like Rotella T made by Shell to use higher levels of ZDDP which they claimed was needed on heavy equipment.
+The construction industry claimed their heavy equipment required ZDDP so diesel oils like Rotella T made by Shell were made with higher levels.
 However, I don't like the idea of using bulldozer oil in my 7,000 rpm L28, even if it does have more zinc.
-Starting in 2007 construction equipment began receiving tighter emissions standards so zinc in Rotella is likely diminished already.
+Starting in 2007 construction equipment began receiving tighter emissions standards so in 2014 zinc in Rotella is likely as low as standardr car oil.

-Luckily there is still one company with the guts to market a higher ZDDP oil for passenger cars,in a viscosity that doesn't reduce horsepower: Valvoline.
+Luckily there is still one company with the guts to market a higher ZDDP oil for passenger cars, in a viscosity that doesn't reduce horsepower: Valvoline.
 Their VR1 10W-30 racing oil is a quality SH grade oil which simply means the ZDDP hasn't been removed to qualify as a SL or SM grade.
 Valvoline's MSDS sheet lists it at 1.3% phosphorus/zinc, 1% sulfated ash and 2.5% calcium...which makes for a nice lube cocktail.
-The new SM grade oils all have about .08% ZDDP to conform to EPA standards while 2% and higher ZDDP is considered the level to use in an older motor.
+The new SM grade oils all have about .08% ZDDP to conform to EPA standards.
 Valvoline states it exceeds SM levels of protection...so this is now my oil of choice, even over a synthetic.
 Mobil 1 is available in a high ZDDP synthetic but I find it too expensive for my tastes.

-Find VR1 in the US at NAPA stores, the Valvoline part# is VV205, around $5.75 a quart or online at Amazon.
+Find VR1 in the US at NAPA stores, the Valvoline part# is VV205.
+Its price has dropped in the last year for some reason, around $2.70 a quart online.
 Sold by the case Napa will likely have to get it shipped in from their warehouse.
 It also comes in a 20W-50 version but I think that's too thick for a L28 motor.

 Oil filters don't increase horsepower or make the engine breathe better...they filter the oil.
 The particle size considered to cause the most wear is said to be around 15-25 microns in diameter.
 What you need is a filter which can reliably filter the smallest particle size from your oil supply.
 Be careful using racing oil filters as many are designed for maximum flow by allowing everything up to 50 microns or so to pass into the engine...which I guess is fine if you tend to rebuild your motor every season.

 I remember over a decade ago Consumer Reports named FRAM the best on the market and I used them since 1980 with no problems.
-However, Fram is starting to include "additive gel" in some filters to "infuse into the oil" which worries me that they're going down the Slick 50 path.
+However, Fram is starting to include "additive gel" in some filters to "infuse into the oil" which is an odd way to market a filter.